Falcons lose Keanu Neal for season with torn Achilles tendon

 Neal suffered a season-ending knee injury in the 2018 opening game.
 He worked most of the year in rehab before suffering another crushing injury in Sunday’s 27-24 loss at Indianapolis.

+“I’m here for him, whatever he needs,” Allen said.
+“It’s a long journey for him.
+He understands the journey. … It’s a daily thing and it’s never over.”

-Kemal Ishmael likely will replace Neal in the lineup for this Sunday’s game against Tennessee.
+Kemal Ishmael likely will replace Neal in the lineup for Sunday’s game against Tennessee, though Quinn said a revised defensive plan will involve more than one replacement.

+“He’ll bounce back but I know how hard he worked to get here so I’m definitely bummed for him,” Quinn said.

-Neal was a Pro Bowl selection in 2017, when he had 113 tackles with three forced fumbles and one interception.
+Neal, a 2016 first-round draft pick, was a Pro Bowl selection in 2017, when he had 113 tackles with three forced fumbles and one interception.

+Quinn said the Falcons will have free-agent safeties at the facility for workouts this week but may call up a player from the practice squad.

 Running backs Ito Smith and Kenjon Barner are in concussion protocol, creating an opening for Brian Hill to move up as Devonta Freeman’s backup.